Grand Teton National Park Elopement Guide (Permits, Locations + Tips for 2026)

 • Adventure options: Hiking, kayaking, wildlife viewing, and even helicoptering, or hot air ballooning.

-And because I’ve explored and photographed all over this region, I can help you choose the perfect spots for light, privacy, and epic views.
+Because I’ve explored and photographed all over this region, I can help you choose the perfect spots for light, privacy, and epic views based on your vibe and preferences.

-Choosing the Right Time of Year & Location to Elope in Grand Teton National Park
+What Is the Best Time of Year & Location to Elope in Grand Teton National Park

 When planning your dream Grand Teton elopement, one of the first questions you should ask yourselves is “When do we want to elope?”
 Grand Teton has, generally speaking, great weather all year round, but each season has its unique perks and challenges and your experience will vary depending on when you visit.

-My tip?
-September is one of the best months for elopements, beautiful fall colors, mild weather, and far fewer people than in summer.
-You can also see the Milky Way directly over the Tetons if you are looking for some night-time photos with the stars!
+My tip as a Grand Teton elopement expert?
+September is one of the best months for wedding ceremonies because of the beautiful incoming fall colors, mild weather, and the fact that there are far fewer people than in summer.
+You can also see the Milky Way directly over the Tetons if you are looking for some epic night-time photos with the stars!

 Grand Teton Seasonal Elopement Information